fastoch/GitOps-Kubernetes-and-Flux/README.md

 # What is Flux?

 Flux is an open-source GitOps toolkit that helps us automate how we deploy and manage applications on Kubernetes clusters.
-The key principle is that it uses a Git repository as the single source of truth for managing a given cluster.
+The key principle is that it uses Git as the single source of truth for managing clusters.

 This means that all our application configurations, infrastructure definitions, and deployment specifications are stored in a Git repo.